-The issue of suspension arises in two distinct areas of employment - strikes and discipline.
-In both areas however, suspension is only lawful in certain circumstances.
-This guide will deal with suspension in both areas as isolated topics; however it is recommended that you read the other A-Z Guides referred to as they provide context for what is stated in this guide.
+The issue of suspension arises in two areas of employment - strikes and discipline.
+However, suspension is only lawful in certain circumstances.
+This guide will deal with suspension in both areas as isolated topics, but it is recommended you read the other A-Z Guides referred to, as they provide context for what is stated in this guide.

-Suspension, whether in regard to strikes or discipline, should not be considered without professional advice.
+Suspension for strikes or discipline should not be considered without professional advice.
 It is a serious step and should be exercised with care.
 Depending on the circumstances, it may have serious consequences for the employee.

-Procedural mistakes and failings are viewed dimly by the courts but these are readily avoided with information and advice.
+Procedural mistakes and failings are not viewed kindly by the courts but these are readily avoided with information and advice.

-Business Central Advice can assist you with understanding the procedural requirements of suspension during strikes under the Employment Relations Act 2000, and the rules of procedural fairness that the Courts expect employers to abide by when suspending employees in relation to discipline.
+The AdviceLine can assist you with understanding the procedural requirements of suspension under the Employment Relations Act 2000 for strikes, and the rules of procedural fairness that the Courts expect employers to abide by, when suspending employees during discipline.